 As matters stand, in the preliminary objections sector of the arguments the Respondents have proffered, two distinct points have been highlighted.
 The first point the Respondents make is that in their view the present application has been brought under an inapplicable piece of law.
 As filed before this Court, the Summons for Stay of Execution cites Order 59 rule 13 of the Rules of Supreme Court and the inherent jurisdiction of the Court as its authority.
-The piece of law the Respondents object to, as not being applicable, is Order 59 rule 13 of the Supreme Court of Appeal Act (Cap.
+The piece of law the Respondents object to, as not being applicable, is Order 59 rule 13 of the Rules of Supreme Court.
+They claim that by virtue of Section 8(b) of the Supreme Court of Appeal Act (Ca p.
 3:01) of the Laws of Malawi, the Rules of Supreme Court, of which this Order and Rule form part, do not apply to this Court.

-The Respondents also contend, since the cited Section 8(b) refers to its parent Act and to the rules made under it as the main source of the practice and procedure of the Supreme Court of Appeal, and since in the case of a void in the said sources that provision points to the law and practice for the time being observed by the Court of Appeal in England for guidance, that the Appellant has in this case gone astray in using a provision of the Rules of Supreme Court as his basis for filing the present application.
+The Respondents also contend, since the cited Section 8(b) refers to its parent Act and to the rules made under it a s the main source of the practice and procedure of the Supreme Court of Appeal, and since in the case of a void in the said sources that provision points to the law and practice for the time being observed by the Court of Appeal in England for guidance, that the Appellant has in this case gone astray in using a provision of the Rules of Supreme Court as his basis for filing the present application.
 Citing the Supreme Court decision in Hetherwick Mbale vs Hissan Maganga MSCA Civil Appeal No. 21 of 2013, the Respondents have argued that the Applicant should rather have based his application on a provision in the Civil Procedure Rules of England.

 Whenever local law fails to make provision on any given point of practice or procedure, they argue, it is the Civil Procedure Rules that are supposed to be used in this Court.
-Accordingly, they accuse the Applicant of having committed a grave sin when he chose to depend on Order 59 rule 13 of the Rules of Supreme Court in place of a provision within the applicable set of Rules.
+Accordingly, they accuse the A pplicant of having committed a grave sin when he chose to depend on Order 59 rule 13 of the Rules of Supreme Court in place of a provision within the applicable set of Rules.
 On that basis they contend that this Court cannot exercise jurisdiction on a law that does not apply to it.
 They thus pray that the application herein should be dismissed, and in support of this prayer they cite the case of The State and Others vs Hon.
 Bazuka Mhango MP and Others MSCA Civil Appeal No. 17 of 2009.